 - interest – you must pay interest on the difference between what you have already paid and what the ATO says you must pay

 - penalties – administrative penalties are applied on the base amount of tax at either 25%, 50% or 75%.
 The amount will depend on how the ATO views your conduct that led to the incorrect reporting of tax

 What to do when you disagree with the ATO’s decision

 If the ATO has made a decision that you don’t agree with, then you should consider lodging an objection or an appeal.

 The most common decision that people object to is the ATO’s decision to amend their tax assessment after finishing an audit.

 An objection is often the first step in having the issue looked at by an independent person.
 This will be someone within the ATO, but they will not be in the same team as the person who made the initial decision.

-In some circumstances, there can be a very short time-frame in which you can make an objection.
+In some circumstances, there can be a very short time-frame in which you can make an objection (as little as 60 days).
 This means that you should get advice as soon as possible after receiving an ATO decision.

 Kinds of decisions to which you can object

 You can challenge many decisions of the ATO by lodging an objection, including the following decisions: